The next generation mobile networks are already on our doorsteps

 German weather sensor technology company Lufft uses PREPERM® in its radar rain sensor, ensuring accurate and reliable measurement of precipitation quantity.

 The global need for monitoring and ensuring people’s safety has created a growing demand for fast and accurate security scanning.
-To meet this demand, Microsystems and Premix proudly present the SIMImage security scanner.
+To meet this demand, Xin Ying Science and Technology and Premix proudly present the SIMImage security scanner.